 £free for babies and toddlers (although their spaces still need to be booked)

 £free per carer (although their spaces still need to be booked and will require documentary proof)

 To save on PayPal fees, opt to pay offline when booking and make a “family and friends”/personal payment via PayPal to: events [at] educationista [dot] com

 (You can also pay via the website, but this will incur PayPal fees, which is why those prices are slightly higher than above)

-Any “free teacher spaces” will be shared pro-rata to the number of paying children going into a workshop.
+Kew have very generously given us lots of “free teacher spaces” these will be shared pro-rata to the number of paying children going into a workshop and will go towards the first adult in each family, in the first instance.
 All refunds will be either on the day or via PayPal afterwards.

 (NB: I always refund, if applicable and any HE trip I organise is “at cost”.
 I also pay for my own space and those of my children and the same basis as everyone else)

 Babies and todders are free of charge but Kew will still need to know how many, so please book spaces for any babies and toddlers you are bringing.